tvlfyi/tvix/store/docs/api.md

 In a system with Nix installed, we can't simply manually "extract" things to `/nix/store`, as Nix assumes to own all writes to this location.
-In these usecases, we're probably better off exposing a tvix-store as a local binary cache (that's what nar-bridge does).
+In these use cases, we're probably better off exposing a tvix-store as a local binary cache (that's what nar-bridge does).

 Assuming we are in an environment where we control `/nix/store` exclusively, a